FPG-Alan/tiny-draggable/README.md

    */
   axis?: "both" | "x" | "y" | "none";
   /**
+   * will not trigger drag behavior whthin the debounce value range */ debounce?: number;
+  /**
    * specific [dom / dom class name] which bind the drag event
    * dragHandler need be child of draggable dom
    */